Almost-compact and compact embeddings of variable exponent spaces: Examples of Cantor sets

 This implies

 Finally we can find $ c_1,\, c_2$ and $b$ such that

 \end{proof}

-All Cantor sets are constructed on an interval $[0,1]$ so far.
+All Cantor sets have been constructed on an interval $[0,1]$ so far.
 But we can construct Cantor sets in $[0,1]^N$ as a cartesian product.
 But having $|K(t)|=\varphi(t)$ we have $|K^N(t)|\le |K(t)|^N \le \varphi^N(t)$.
-In Lemmas \ref{djkojkovnfovn}, \ref{vjvjbvjvvjvjj} and \ref{dsjkvbdjovdjvj} we essentially get nothing new, the behavior of $\varphi(t)$ stays qualitatively the same.
+In Lemmas \ref{djkojkovnfovn}, \ref{vjvjbvjvvjvjj} and \ref{dsjkvbdjovdjvj} we essentially get nothing new; the behavior of $\varphi(t)$ stays qualitatively the same.